 Eat like a local on the Yorke Peninsula with locally caught seafood and a cold beer - made from locally-grown barley.
 Eat Local is an easy way for you to eat and buy authentic South Australian food.
 Look for the Eat Local signs or visit Eat Local SA.

-Get information on the Yorke Peninsula's delicious seafood, Home Grown Trail, events, surf, sun and sand.
-See why the Yorke Peninsula is one of South Australia’s most popular holiday spots.
-Find out more and plan your next holiday with the Yorke Peninsula Visitor Guide.
+Learn more about Yorke Peninsula's delicious seafood, Home Grown Trail, events, surf and sand.
+See why it's one of South Australia’s most popular holiday spots and plan your next holiday with the Yorke Peninsula Visitor Guide.

 Back to top